danielpaulus/go-ios/README.md

 1. Using golang to compile static, small and fast binaries for all platforms very easily.

    *Build Manual*: Install golang and run `go build`
-2. All output as JSON so you can easily use go-iOS form any other programming language
+2. All output as JSON so you can easily use go-iOS from any other programming language
 3. Everything is a module, you can use go-iOS in golang projects as a module dependency easily

 # Features: